 - Shape.
 These cookies don’t spread or rise, so they’ll keep the same shape as when you first scoop them onto the baking mat.
 I like to use a cookie scoop to scoop them into firm and compact round balls.

 - Don’t overbake.
-Overbaking causes the macaroons to dry out.
+Overbaking causes the Easter macaroons to dry out.
 Bake them until the edges have turned golden brown, then remove the cookies from the oven.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!